wassimalharaki/CSBlogs/README.md

 4. Set up MongoDB:

     - Install MongoDB on your machine.
-    - Create a MongoDB database for the project.
+    - If MongoDB is running on a port different than 27017, change the port in /api/index.js:17

 5. Start the development server: